 We also encourage you to limit the number of visitors at any given time so that you can rest and bond as a family.
 Ask your nurse for information about family members visiting babies in the special care nursery.

-Each of the labor and delivery rooms is private with a private bathroom.
-There is pullout chair bed for your spouse or support person to rest or sleep, and the hospital has wireless internet and cable TV service in the patient rooms.
+Each labor and delivery room is private and includes a private bathroom.
+There is a pullout chair bed for your spouse or support person to rest or sleep, and the hospital has wireless internet and cable TV service in the patient rooms.

 There is also a cozy family waiting area with a TV, refrigerator, vending machine and coffee.